cortesi/godo/README.md

 * Automatic cleanup; keep a sandbox with `--keep` or auto-commit with `--commit "msg"`.
 * Exit codes from commands are preserved, making `godo` scriptable.
+* Direct exec preserves quoting and args; use `--sh` for shell features like pipes, globs, and redirection.

 ---